+Ling-Hsiu Liao, Wen-Yen Wu, Azra Dad and May R. Berenbaum

+Proceeding of the Royal Society B., doi: 10.1098/rspb.2019.2041

 Supplementary Methods

 The honey bee preparation and procedure of the flight characteristics

 Each forager for the flight treadmill experiment was caught when it was feeding at a syrup feeder, placed in a vial and chilled down on ice for 15 minutes until it was incapable of moving and anesthetized.
 Hairs on the dorsal thorax of the bee were shaved using a razor blade, and a piece of carbon steel plate (2 × 2 × 0.127 mm3 or 2 mm diameter × 0.2 mm iron plate) was glued on the middle of the notum of the bee using a cyanoacrylate adhesive (Loctite® Super Glue Gel, Henkel Corporation, Westlake, OH).
 Then the bee was set in a quiet humidified box for at least 30 minutes, considered as a restoration time-out, for recovery from stress before the first flight in the flight treadmill.